AEO / GEO Readiness Auditor avatar

 Audit any public web page for how ready it is to be cited by AI answer engines (ChatGPT, Google AI Overviews, Perplexity) and by classic search — then get a 0–100 score, a letter grade, and concrete fixes.
 HTML-only (no headless browser), so it is fast and cheap to run.

-What it checks (page-type-aware)
+What it checks (14 signals)

 Input